slidevjs/slidev/docs/guide/install.md

 You can access your slides from `http://localhost:3030/`

-### Build deployable image
+### Build deployable images

-Or you can create your own slidev project to a docker image with Dockerfile:
+You can create your own slidev project as a docker image with Dockerfile:

 ```Dockerfile
 FROM tangramor/slidev:latest